 Yes, recent studies have shown plant medicine can actually aid in decreasing anxiety.

-But if you get anxious our facilitators are there to guide you thru it.
+But if you get anxious our facilitators are trained to guide you thru it.

 According to ongoing research conducted by NeonMind, yes.